mackenly/multiflux/README.md

 Cloud Multistreaming Platform Powered by Cloudflare Workers

 **Note**
-This project is in development and is not yet ready for use.
-Many values are hardcoded and not yet configurable.
+This project is in development.
+You'll need an API token from your cloudflare account to use it.

+This project utilizes the [Cloudflare Workers](https://www.cloudflare.com/workers/), [Cloudflare Pages](https://pages.cloudflare.com/) and [Cloudflare Stream](https://www.cloudflare.com/products/cloudflare-stream/) APIs to create a multistreaming platform.

 <img src="assets/social.png" alt="Banner image containing the text Multiflux, Cloud Multistreaming Platform Powered by Cloudflare Workers" title="Multiflux Banner Image"><br><br>